Martín Cortés (son of Malinche): Return to Mexico

 The Real Hacienda denounced the acts to the Viceroy as a direct attack upon King Philip II, and the conspirators were arrested.
 Amongst those arrested were Cortés's three sons.
 Several members of the conspiracy were executed.
 A few days later, the Viceroy Gastón de Peralta intervened directly and released Cortés's three sons.

-On July 16, 1566, guards came to arrest Martín Cortés and bring him to the royal houses.
+On 16 July 1566, guards came to arrest Martín Cortés and bring him to the royal houses.
 He learned that his brothers, the Ávila brothers, and eighteen other friends had been taken prisoner too.
 They were being charged with plotting to anoint the Marquis of the Valley of Oaxaca as the king of New Spain.
 He was brought before the judge on the day of his arrest, three days after having been questioned, he sent the judge a petition asking him to either charge him with something or let him go, but nothing happened.
 Six days later, he tried again, and once again, nothing happened.
 Finally, thirteen days later, he was charged with having known for ten or eleven months that his brother and other people in his close circle were charged with planning a rebellion and uprising against His Majesty.
 Alfonso de Ávila and his brother were both publicly beheaded, and in September 1566, the first Cortés brother, Luis, was sentenced to death by beheading.

-However, before this could happen, a new viceroy, the Marqués de Falces, arrived in Vera Cruz on November 15, 1567.
-He allowed both of Martín's brothers to leave New Spain and for Luis to go serve time in a colony near Algeria while Martin was allowed to plead his case before the king.
+However, before this could happen, a new viceroy, the Marqués de Falces, arrived in Vera Cruz on 15 November 1567.
+He allowed both of Martín's brothers to leave New Spain and for Luis to go serve time in a colony near Algeria while Martín was allowed to plead his case before the king.
 However, Martín, Malinche's son, stayed in Mexico.

-On January 7, 1568, Martín was subjected to torture and was sentenced to indefinite exile in Spain.
+On 7 January 1568, Martín was subjected to torture and was sentenced to indefinite exile in Spain.
 His torturer was reproached by King Philip II personally, sent back to Spain, and found dead in his room one day after having met with the king.
-After being exiled from his father's land and his birthplace, he joined the forces of Don Juan, who was Charles V's son, in the Rebellion of the Alpujarras sometime between 1569 and 1570.
-In 1574, the king offered condolences to the children of Hernán Cortés and they were all exonerated of any wrongdoing.
+After being exiled from his father's land and his birthplace, he served under Don Juan de Austria, an illegitimate son of Charles V. In 1574, the king exonerated all sons of Hernán Cortés, and offered condolences to their wrongful mistreatments.

-Legacy

-Martín was married to Doña Bernaldina de Porras.
-They had two children: a daughter, Ana Cortés, and a son, Fernando Cortés.
+Martín never returned to Mexico.
+In 1569, he engaged in the suppression of Second Alpujarras Rebellion in the ranks of Juan de Austria, where he was killed in action later into the year.
+He left two children with Doña Bernaldina de Porras: a daughter, Ana Cortés, and a son, Fernando Cortés.
 Details and dates of Martín's family life do not exist.
-It is also not entirely clear when Martín died.
-He died in Spain sometime before the turn of the seventeenth century; 1595 has been mentioned as a possible date.